PSNFriends-Mods/scripts/docs/pull_request_template.md

 [e.g. My Pull Request adds a new feature/My Pull Request fixes a bug.]

 **Does your Pull Request solve any existing Issues?
 Please specify.**
-[e.g. No, it doesn't solve any issue/Yes, it solves Issue #1]
+[e.g. No, it doesn't solve any issue/Yes, it closes Issue #1]

 **What exactly does your Pull Request change?**
 A clear and concise description of any changes in this Pull Request, as well as why they were made.